JayEh/collaborative-agent-systems/README.md

 # Understanding Collaborative Agent Systems

 ## Introduction to Collaborative Agent Systems
 Collaborative Agent Systems represent a pioneering methodology in facilitating intricate collaboration amongst multiple agents within a digital environment.
 Envision a paradigm where distinct autonomous agents, each with well-defined roles, seamlessly collaborate, share data, and collectively progress towards predetermined objectives.

-This research aims to explore the feasibility and implications of constructing a fully autonomous workforce, with the potential to significantly alter the landscape of human cognitive labor in various sectors.
+This work aims to explore the feasibility and implications of constructing a fully autonomous workforce, with the potential to significantly alter the landscape of human cognitive labor in various sectors.

 ## Anatomy of a Software Agent
 While all agents are programs, not all programs are agents.